12 Historical Fiction Books That Will Make You Smarter

 Beneath a Scarlet Sky is based on the true story of Pino Lella, a forgotten hero who joined an underground railroad helping Jews escape over the Alps during World War II.
 That's not all: When Lella was 18, he was the personal driver for Adolf Hitler's left hand in Italy.
 This book will transport you back to one of history's darkest hours.

-No matter what side of the aisle your political leanings have you, Planned Parenthood is a hot topic this election year.
+No matter what side of the aisle your political leanings have you on, Planned Parenthood was a hot topic in the election year of 2016.
 This book is the perfect way to learn more about Margaret Sanger, the nurse who founded the program to help women around the world.

 Few people now remember the unfathomable loss and the horrifying struggle for survival in the "single greatest maritime disaster in history," caused when Russian torpedoes brought down a former cruise ship filled with 10,000 refugees fleeing the ravages of World War II.
 This well-researched novel honors the human spirit.